 For a free legal consultation, call 877-239-4878

-Damages are typically separated into two categories: economic and non-economic.
+The types of damages a victim can receive compensation for is typically separated into two categories: economic and non-economic.

 Losses that have a fixed, monetary value are referred to as economic damages.
 Some examples are: